 This post contains affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 Straight up we are not perfect!
 We go through phases where I’m consistent, and then life happens.
 Some days I’m feeling like a tiger mama watching them down that plate of cucumbers, and other days I’m pulling out my hair wondering what happened.
 I usually always see regression when someone gets sick, when I cook the same foods over and over, or when I have too many sweets around.

 Also be sure to check out healthychildren.org for more practical tips.

 But the next time I want them to eat healthy all of the sudden everyone is frustrated.
 Doing whats easiest now actually makes it way harder the next time.
 Why do they get spoiled so fast?!
-Smart little things they are.
-So below are suggestions that work for us when I am consistent.
 Do what you feel comfortable with.
 It takes us about one week of this and we are back on track.
 If you slump back, you can always start over.

 What our kids can say if they don’t like something

 It’s pretty embarrassing to take the picky eater kid (we’ve all had at least one, yes?) somewhere for dinner and have them blurt out “eww yucky”.
 I find it so rude, even though they are just being honest.
 To solve that issue, we have them say something a little different.